Glavin001/ember-enumerology/README.md

 see: [Array#sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)

+notes:

-note: Enumerology never mutates the original collection, so a new copy of the array is created before being passed into `sort`.
+  - Enumerology never mutates the original collection, so a new copy of the array is created before being passed into `sort`.
+  - By default JavaScript sorts collections "lexigraphically", ie in alphabetical order (if no  `compareFunction` is provided).

+see also: `sortNumerically`

 ### `sortBy`